onzfonz/comp227/src/content/5/en/part5a.md

 The frontend that we developed in [part 2](/part2) does not yet support the user management we implemented to the backend in part 4.

 At the moment the frontend shows existing tasks and lets users change the state of a task from important to not important and vice versa.
-New tasks cannot be added anymore because of the changes made to the backend in part 4: the backend now expects that a token verifying a user's identity is sent with the new task.
+Unfortunately, new tasks can't be added anymore because our backend expects that [a token verifying a user's identity be sent with new tasks](/part4/token_authentication#limiting-creating-new-notes-to-logged-in-users).

 We'll now implement a part of the required user management functionality in the frontend.
 Let's begin with the user login.